Muskoka - Ontario's Playground for the Most Discerning Cottager

 A side note on island living, as there is no waste management facility you will have to remember to take your garbage and recycling with you when you leave.
 Most marinas and access points have municipal refuse facilities.

 Choosing your property and the lake is the most important factor, even more so than the structure.
-More convenient than in the past, most bigger islands have hydro and phone services and there are many access points for your convenience.

 Photos on this page courtesy of Taylor Nullmeyer @tnully on Instagram